First-Time Donor Retention: Why Donors Ghost and How to Stop It

 Bloomerang highlights research showing that the five-year value of a donor is directly tied to how quickly the second gift happens.
 Donors who give again within the first three months—the “golden window”—are exponentially more valuable than those who drift for a year.

-If your set up takes two weeks to thank someone, or your welcome series never fires because a tag didn’t carry over, you lose the moment where donors are most likely to engage again.
+If your setup takes two weeks to thank someone, or your welcome series never fires because a tag didn’t carry over, you lose the moment where donors are most likely to engage again.

 Donor ghosting doesn’t stop on its own.
 You fix it with a clear donor journey and a follow-up system that doesn’t depend on your memory or your to-do list.